U.S. warns China against Taiwan attack, stresses U.S. 'ambiguity'

 "It's not an easy task, and there's also a lot of ambiguity about what the United States would do in response to an attack by China on Taiwan," he added, when asked what U.S. options would be if China moved to try to absorb Taiwan.

-O'Brien was referring to a long-standing U.S. policy of "strategic ambiguity" on the question of whether it would intervene to protect Taiwan, which China considers a its province and has vowed to reunite with the mainland, by force if necessary.
+O'Brien was referring to a long-standing U.S. policy of "strategic ambiguity" on the question of whether it would intervene to protect Taiwan, which China considers its province and has vowed to bring under its control, by force if necessary.

 The United States is required by law to provide Taiwan with the means to defend itself, but it has not made clear whether it would intervene militarily in the event of a Chinese attack, something that would likely lead to a much broader conflict with Beijing.